silx-kit/h5web/CONTRIBUTING.md

 - `pnpm why -r <pkg-name>` - show all project and packages that depend on the specified package
 - `pnpm outdated -r` - list outdated dependencies in the workspace
-- `pnpm up -rL <pkg-name>` Update a package to the latest version in every project
+- `pnpm up -rL <pkg-name>` - update a package to the latest version in every project

 ### Dependency management